 The things we know about how the human body atrophies through disuse are important to remember when it comes to chair yoga.
 Sitting locked down at a desk for 8 or 10 hours a day for 30 or 40 years of your life is not going to go unnoticed by your body.

 Chair yoga can help.
-Here are a couple of basic poses you can try to get you started, but for many more, check out this article. [link to chair yoga poses piece – pending]
+Here are a couple of basic poses you can try to get you started, but for many more, check out this article.
+Chair yoga poses

 Modified cat-cow stretch for chair yoga